Let Sleeping Corpses Lie (film): Production

 Filming took place on-location in North West England and Lazio, Italy, and at Cinecittà Studios.
 The scenes featuring the outside of the hospital were shot at Barnes Hospital in Cheadle, Greater Manchester.
-Some scenes were filmed in the Peak District in Derbyshire, not far from Sheffield, principally in Castleton which stands in for the fictional village of 'Southgate,' and the dramatic Winnats Pass, which has the church superimposed onto it.
+Some scenes were filmed in Cumbria and the Peak District in Derbyshire, not far from Sheffield, principally in Castleton which stands in for the fictional village of 'Southgate,' and the dramatic Winnats Pass, which has the church superimposed onto it.
 The church scenes were shot in Hathersage.
 The opening montage was filmed in Manchester city centre.

 The special makeup effects were created by Giannetto De Rossi.

 In the English version of the film, Ray Lovelock's voice was dubbed by John Steiner.

 While there are claims that a scene in which a zombie eats an eyeball was filmed, no such scene exists in any surviving print of the film, according to the liner notes of the Blue Underground DVD release.
 During the scene in which Craig is eaten, the female zombie reaches down toward Craig's eyes, and it is visible that the right eye socket is already empty, then a seemingly sloppy edit cuts to a long shot of all the zombies feasting.
 It is part of the DVD Stephen Romano Presents Shock Festival, which was released on 8 January 2010 in the United States.